Colorado Education Programs

 6. Identify the features of waterfowl that make them specialized for survival in Colorado's water habitats.

 RMBO offers monthly educational programs for homeschool families.
 These programs are designed for multiple ages and ability levels.
-RMBO educators and naturalists try to encourage the older participants to be positive role models and mentors to younger homeschool students throughout all of the activities.
+RMBO educators and naturalists encourage the older participants to be positive role models and mentors to younger homeschool students throughout all of the activities.
 Parents are welcome to stay throughout the program.
-Stay posted for future details regarding upcoming homeschool programs.

-RMBO offers multiple summer camp experiences for kids ages 2-14, in which campers will have fun exploring nature and learning about birds while making friends, developing leadership skills and gaining insights into their relationships with themselves, others and the world around them.
+If your kids enjoy learning, playing hard, getting dirty and spending time in the great outdoors, then RMBO's Summer Nature Camps are for them!
+RMBO offers multiple summer camp experiences for kids ages 2-14.
+All camps are about getting kids outside to have fun exploring nature while making friends, developing leadership skills, and gaining insights into their relationships with themselves, others and the world around them.
 Camp content and activities are designed in a progression to introduce young children to the outdoors and build their skills over time.

 Or, register by submitting a hard copy of this year's Registration Form